-Health shocks entail economic costs like medical expenditure and loss of income to households.
-Depending on the economic resources possessed (physical, human, social and financial capital), households use different coping strategies like savings, transfers, credit and sale of assets to avoid any shortfall in consumption caused by these economic costs.
-But when households adopt costly coping strategies (due to less-developed or imperfect financial markets), they trade off "short-term consumption needs against longer-term economic viability" (Bird and Prowse, 2008).
-This in turn has implications for investments in future productivity, vulnerability to future shocks, inter-generation transmission of poverty and inequality etc. Thus, understanding the economic consequences of health shocks and their coping strategies helps informs public policy.
+Health shocks entail economic costs such as medical expenditure and loss of income to households.1 Depending on the economic resources possessed (physical, human, social and financial capital), households use different coping strategies including savings, transfers, credit and sale of assets to avoid any shortfall in consumption caused by these economic costs.
+But when households adopt costly coping strategies (due to less developed or imperfect financial markets), they trade off 'short-term consumption needs against longer-term economic viability' (Bird and Prowse 2008: 6).
+This in turn has implications for investments in future productivity, vulnerability to future shocks, intergenerational transmission of poverty and inequality, etc. Thus, understanding the economic consequences of health shocks and their coping strategies helps inform public policy.

-Empirical research find that the ability of the households to insure consumption against health shocks depends on household resources like human and physical capital (Gertler and Gruber 2002), access to financial markets (Islam and Maitra 2012), social capital or networks of family, friends etc. (De Weerdt and Dercon, 2006).
-Thus, poorer households in developing countries may find smoothing consumption over time and space very costly and thereby adopt strategies like withdrawing children from school and sending them to work to cope with the financial burden.
-In such a case, health shocks to poorer parents might reduce the economic welfare of children through reduction in investments in their human capital and thereby their potential earnings.
+Empirical research finds that the ability of the households to insure consumption against health shocks depends on household resources like human and physical capital (Gertler and Gruber 2002), access to financial markets (Islam and Maitra 2012), social capital or networks of family, friends, etc. (De Weerdt and Dercon 2006).
+Thus, poorer households in developing countries may find smoothing consumption over time and space very costly since they neither possess their own economic resources nor have access to well-developed credit and insurance markets.
+Hence, they may adopt strategies like withdrawing children from school and sending them to work to cope with the financial burden (Jacoby and Skoufias 1997).
+Thus, health shocks to poorer parents might damage the economic welfare of children through reduction in investments in their human capital and thereby their potential earnings.
 However, empirical work has paid little attention to the intergenerational effects of health shocks.